 West Coast has a long history of supporting Indigenous environmental decision-making.
 Learn about the work we are doing with Indigenous nations to ensure the health of traditional territories through land use plans, consent regimes and codes of ethics based in Indigenous law.

 The Gitanyow lax’yip (territories) are located in the middle-Nass and upper Skeena Watersheds (Kitwanga and Kispiox Rivers) of what is today British Columbia.
-Against the backdrop of decades of overharvesting and contention around forestry, a judicial review was brought by Gitanyow and other nations impacted by unsustainable logging.
-In negotiations following the successful litigation, the Gitanyow sought the development of a land use plan that provided high level strategic direction for resource management in its territories according to its own laws.
+Against the backdrop of decades of overharvesting and contention around forestry, a successful legal challenge by Gitanyow and other nations impacted by unsustainable logging was an important catalyst to bring BC to the table.
+The Gitanyow developed a land use plan that provided high level strategic direction for resource management in its territories according to its own laws, which has been given effect in both Gitanyow and BC law.

 For Gitanyow, the process of developing the Gitanyow Lax’yip Land Use Plan was an application of the principle of Gwelx ye’enst in Gitanyow law: the ultimate responsibility of the Simogyet (Chief) to, “hold, protect and pass on the land in a sustainable manner from generation to generation”.
 This legal obligation is the foundation of an integrated social, ecological, economic, legal and cultural system.